 All of these realizations happened instantaneously, and I found myself quite unexpectedly in tears, standing next to my tree.
 But for the first time in a long time, these were not tears of sorrow for what I had gone through, but rather, tears of hope for a future of strength and health.
 My heart swelled with gratitude for the tree, for just standing there through the years, only growing stronger and taller with each passing day—for it was a symbol of what I also could do.

-This past October 2012, we again joined Frans at the Sequoia Retreat Center for another four days of meditation and spiritual contemplation.
+This past October 2012, we again joined together at the Sequoia Retreat Center for another four days of meditation and spiritual contemplation.
 I felt like a different person this time, all healed and strong after my ordeal in 2011.
 I felt all my new growth from the past year, and was filled with gratitude to be healthy.
 Again during one of the days, we walked to the Sequoia grove and chose a tree to work with.
-This time, Frans gave us a specific energetic visualization to do as we stood with our tree.
+This time, we had a specific energetic visualization to do as we stood with our tree.
 I stood with my tree, hands on the trunk, visualizing the energy flow.
 After a few moments, I thought to myself, “I think I need to take a step back, I feel like I’m being pushy with this tree.”
 So I took a step backwards and stood with my hands near my sides a few feet from the tree, feeling a strong connection to the earth inside of myself.
 At that moment I simply invited the tree to connect with me, if it wanted to.
 I stood for a long time gazing at the patterns on the trunk, taking in the tree’s scent, allowing my gaze to move up the trunk to the leaves and the sky high above.

 I felt my thoughts slow and my inner quiet taking over.
 After several minutes a strange thought came into my mind, “Well just because it’s a tree, doesn’t mean that it can’t come forward to connect for healing.
 Trees can choose too, just like animals or people.”
 What a strange thought to have at that moment!
 Suddenly I felt a little tickle on my right ankle.
 I looked down and noticed there was a tiny, baby sequoia, growing out of the base of this giant one.
 It was brand new, only about one foot tall.
 As I stood there, unexpectedly contemplating the free will of trees, one of its branches had reached out gently and scratched me on the ankle.
 I felt my mouth widen into a big smile as I squatted down and gently traced my hands over the tiny branches and spindly trunk of the baby tree.
 I whispered to the baby, “I guess it’s okay to touch you isn’t it, since you touched me first this time.”